segmentio/kafka-go/records/README.md

 the ability to reference records by offset as a general purpose storage solution.

-In such cases, random access patterns are common and the cost of retrieving offsets form arbitrary positions within Kafka partitions can be high: fetching records over the network introduces latency and read amplification (due to Kafka always returning batches of compressed records), and the requested partition ranges are likley to have been paged out which increases I/O pressure on the
+In such cases, random access patterns are common and the cost of retrieving offsets from arbitrary positions within Kafka partitions can be high: fetching records over the network introduces latency and read amplification (due to Kafka always returning batches of compressed records), and the requested partition ranges are likley to have been paged out which increases I/O pressure on the